-- Your body doesn’t respond like it should to insulin
+- Your body doesn’t respond the way it should to insulin

 Unlike people with type 1 diabetes, people with type 2 diabetes make insulin.
-But the insulin their pancreas secretes either isn’t enough or their body can't recognize the insulin and use it properly (doctors call this insulin resistance).
+But the insulin their pancreas releases isn’t enough, or their body can't recognize the insulin and use it properly.
+(Doctors call this insulin resistance.)

 - High blood pressure